 Chan’s journey to pain-free took 22 hours on the operating table in back-to-back surgeries.

-Inside Chan, Seckin and his team found adenomyosis, Stage IV Endometriosis, frozen pelvis, and endometriomas, or endometriosis-filled cysts.
-Endo was also found in her bowels, so Chan underwent a bowel resection.
+Inside Chan, Seckin and Dr. Karli Goldstein found adenomyosis, stage IV endometriosis, frozen pelvis, and endometriomas, or endometriosis-filled cysts.
+Endometriosis was also found in her bowels, so Chan underwent bowel resection.
 And there was finally an explanation for her urinary problems: hydronephrosis.
 Essentially, endometriosis lesions had snaked around her bladder and ureter, choking both and causing her kidney to swell due to the backup of urine.

-After that marathon procedure, Chan says she is forever grateful to all of her surgeons.
+After that marathon procedure, Chan says she is forever grateful to all of her endometriosis surgeons.

 “This team for me, they’re my family right now,” says Chan.